 Many organizations invest in modern tools but still struggle to make confident, data-driven decisions.
-A 2023 study found that more than 75% of executives believe data silos block internal collaboration and weaken competitiveness.
+One study found that more than 75% of executives believe data silos block internal collaboration and weaken competitiveness.
 The problem often isn't the tools themselves; it's disconnected, ungoverned data that teams can't fully trust or use.

 Data governance addresses this by creating clear structures for managing the accuracy, security, usability, and compliance of data across its lifecycle.
 When teams agree on how to manage, protect, and access data, they collaborate more effectively and get more value from enterprise information.